OfficialPixelBrush/beta-wiki/general/items.md

 ---

 # Items
+Items are non-block things that're usually represented as a 2D Sprite, given pseudo-3D depth.
+Most items only have 2 properites.
+A 16-Bit numberic ID and an 8-Bit metadata/damage value.

-A comprehensive listing of all items.
+Here is a comprehensive listing of all items.

 | Value | Name                 | Metadata use |
 | :---- | :------------------- | :----------- |